Top Sellers in Biography > General:

 Please note that to view PDF files you will need Adobe Acrobat Reader -- click here to download now.

 Bob Holman was Professor of Social Policy at Bath University.
-He lived and worked in 2 deprived areas for 26 years.
-He has written academic books and a biography of Gorge Lansbury – Christian socialist leader of the Labour party.
+He lived and worked in two deprived areas for 26 years.
+He has written academic books and a biography of George Lansbury, Christian socialist leader of the Labour party.
 He continues to write a weekly column in The Herald.
-Now ‘retired’ he is still active as a visiting Professor at Glasgow and Swansea Universities.
+Now retired he is still active as a visiting Professor at Glasgow and Swansea Universities.

 Other items from the History Maker series:

 "For too long the figure of F. B. Meyer has been shrouded in obscurity.
 Yet here is a man who, in his day was committed to preaching the gospel in its fullness and expressing the gospel in all its beauty.
 One of the outstanding bible teachers of his day, his devotional books continue to bless the church, yet he had a great heart for the poor and marginalised.
 He was no pious mystic cut off from the realities of poverty or injustice.
 He was thoroughly biblical in his theology and radical in his actions.
 Bob Holman has done us a great service in bringing him to the attention of a new generation."